-Social Services Costs - should be shown on Line 102 to 107.
-These expenses are considered part of the project's operating expenses pursuant to UMR Section 8301 (k).
+Social Services Costs - These expenses are considered part of the project's operating expenses pursuant to UMR Section 8301 (k).

 Fees - Pursuant to 24 CFR 92.214, fees such as processing fees, inspection fees, or other fees related to the cost of administering HOME funds cannot be charged to low-income beneficiaries except such reasonable and customary fees that are expressly authorized by the Department pursuant to the requirements of this section.
 Rental project owners may charge (i) Reasonable application fees to prospective tenants; (ii) Parking fees to tenants only if such fees are customary for rental housing projects in the neighborhood; and (iii) Fees for services such as bus transportation or meals, as long as the services are voluntary and fees are charged for services provided.